 In 1948, as a member of the Organization for European Economic Cooperation, Turkey began receiving American economic aid through the Marshall Plan, and the United States came to occupy the most important place in Turkish foreign trade accounting for some 20% of its total exports and imports.

-In February 1952, another close link between the United States and Turkey was forged when Turkey became a full member of the Atlantic Pact to associate herself in planning the defense of the Mediterranean.
+In October, 1950, another close link between the United States and Turkey was forged when the Atlantic Pact countries invited Turkey to associate herself with them in planning the defense of the Mediterranean.